What are Workflows?

 Workflows have two operational modes:Edit Mode

-- Add, remove, and configure nodes
+- Add, remove, and configure blocks

 - Create and delete connections